Unsure what countries to select in the “Country occurrence” section

 The distribution limits of S. inflatum are not clear.
 GBIF.org (2023) includes records of the original occurrence of S. inflatum in its type location in Jamaica and one occurrence in Massachusetts, United States, as well as one further record for the genus Sceptrulum in Brazil (not identified to species level).
 Maekawa (2021) also included S. inflatum in a list of corticioid fungi found in Japan and, if Palifer seychellensis is confirmed as a synonym to this species, one more record exists in the Seychelles.

-There are at most 5 records available for S. inflatum, if specimens collected from Brazil, Japan and Seychelles are confirmed as the same species.
+There are at most 4 records available for S. inflatum, if specimens collected in Seychelles are confirmed as the same species.
 Moreover, collections from Jamaica and the United States were made in 1908 and 1926, respectively, and no further records have been made since in these locations.
 In the description of the species Burt (1925) considered S.inflatum to be probably rare, but it may also be under sampled given its inconspicuous fruitbodies.
 More research into the distribution of the species and search efforts are needed to estimate population size for this species.

 Population Trend: Uncertain